 Our local Costco is 20 minutes away.
 Our local Home Depot is about 20 minutes away.
 If it’s not urgent, I buy it on Amazon and it saves me an hour-long trip.
 We still go but now we don’t need to lug massive packages back.

-Just the other day, I ordered a massive 280 lb. snow blower.
-Not only will it be delivered to my door with nice folks wearing white gloves but it’ll be cheaper than anywhere else.
-I looked.
+Last year, I ordered a massive 280 lb. snow blower.
+Not only was it delivered to my door with nice folks wearing white gloves but it’ll be cheaper than anywhere else.
+I looked extensively.

 One day, in the near future, some drone army might do the delivery with their robotic white gloves!